olivia-lin/DSCI_522_Income_Prediction/README.md

 - load the dataset into R
 - explore the dataset
-- data wrangling to clean and prepare the data according to our research project
+- data wrangling to clean and prepare the data according to the research project
 - divide the dataset into training and testing
 - use a decision tree algorithm on the training set
 - apply the resulting model to the testing set

-We choose to use a decision tree model because we wanted to know which specific features were used to classify our target value.
-In addition, this gave us the rules that helped predict our target variable.
+A decision tree model was chosen in order to predict which specific features were used to classify the target value.
+In addition, this approach allowed for the prediction of the rules which helped predict the target variable.

 ## Summary
 - compare the testing statistics to the training statistics (ex. accuracy) in a table or visualization such as a tree